dada-lang/dada/README.md

 ## What the heck is Dada?

-Dada is a thought experiment.
+*Note: as of right now, Dada does not exist.* Dada is a thought experiment.
 What if we were making a language like Rust, but one that was meant to feel more like Java or JavaScript, and less like C++?
 One that didn't aspire to being used in kernels or tiny embedded devices and was willing to require a minimal runtime.
 What might that look like?

 ### Dada in a nutshell